omeym/omey-manyar-website-academic/content/research/Compliant Object Manipulation/index.md

 # Optional external URL for project (replaces project detail page).
 external_link: ''

+summary: Compliant or deformable objects are challenging to manipulate due to their inherent physical properties.
+This work focuses on enabling robots to seamlessly manipulate deformable objects.

 image:
   filename: featured.png
   caption: A bi-manual setup for packaging and manipulation of complaint packages